JouseLovic/Tienda/README.md

     -Blocks any creation by means of an invoice that already exists.

---In supplier registry
+-In supplier registry

     -Blocks creation if any field is empty.

     -Recognizes which field is the one that gives the error and warns directly (still incomplete).

     -Search, analyze and prevent the creation of a supplier with an ID that is registered for another person -If the email has some kind of space, unrecognizable symbol, or is missing: "@gmail.com" blocks the creation and warns (still incomplete for other types of  emails).

     -If the email already exists, it blocks and warns.

     -A photo can be added to the record (Function not completed).

 # Note: